This is my round up post for the Australian Women Writers Challenge 2019.

 My favourite single word: ‘anthroposcenester’ from ‘Who Killed Bambi?’
 (Though I would have spelled it ‘anthropocenester’.)

-Newcastle Sonnets is the thirty-third book I’ve read for the 2019 Australian Women Writers’ Challenge.
+Newcastle Sonnets is the thirty-fourth book I’ve read for the 2019 Australian Women Writers’ Challenge.
 I received a complimentary copy from Giramondo Publishing.
 I’m grateful for the opportunity to move out of my comfort zone..

 What a joy for Ruby to discover this book.
 It combines three of her major sources of delight: a kookaburra, a crocodile and the song ‘Row row row your boat’.
 The uncredited author has added verses to the song that introduce a koala, a platypus, a bandicoot and a kookaburra as well as the crocodile that was already there (‘If you see a crocodile don’t forget to scream’).